-Net cash provided by operating activities attributable to continuing operations increased in the first three months of 2017 from the first three months of 2016 primarily due to an increase in revenue, partially offset by an increase in selling and marketing expense.
-Additionally, there was a net decrease in cash from changes in working capital primarily driven by changes in accounts receivable, income taxes payable and accounts payable, accrued expenses and other current liabilities.
+Net cash provided by operating activities attributable to continuing operations increased in the first six months of 2017 from the first six months of 2016 primarily due to an increase in revenue, partially offset by an increase in selling and marketing expense.
+Additionally, there was a net increase in cash from changes in working capital primarily driven by changes in accounts payable, accrued expenses and other current liabilities, partially offset by income taxes payable.